 Businesses love online advertising.
 In contrast to traditional mediums, digital ads allow you to talk to targeted audiences.
 You can send your message to people who are more likely to purchase your product or service.
 By specifying to Facebook and Instagram who your ideal customer is, you are more likely to reach the results.

-However, the automatically set engagement consideration of boosted posts, in fact, serves the goal of increasing engagement and shows your ads to a bigger audience.
+However, the automatically set engagement consideration of boosted posts, in fact, serves the goal of increasing engagement and showing your ads to a bigger audience.
 To make it short, boosted posts are not a panacea for all problems.

 In addition to limited objective/goal options of boosted posts, ad placement is also poor.
 There is no chance to target different mobile devices or operating systems.
 No Audience Network, no Desktop right-hand column.